Students role play going to school in a one room school house.

 5th Grade Civil War Experience

-May 2014 ACHS presented the 5 successful sessions of Civil War experience for five A-F School District 5th Grade Classes in keeping with the state history standards.
-Students experienced military life, home life, fashions, medicine and music of the Civil War era in Adams County Wisconsin.
+In May, the ACHS holds our Civil War experience for Adams-Friendship School District 5th grade students, in keeping with the state history standards.
+To start the day the students are given the name of an Adams County Civil War soldier, or his wife, mother or sister.
+Students then experience military life, home life, fashions, medicine and music of the Civil War era in Adams County.
+At the end of the day they find out their fate!